eosnetworkfoundation/product/transactions/read-only/parallel.md

 - Comparing with executing all requests in the single main thread, offloading read-only transactions to a separate thread pool makes the time needed to process read-only transactions available for `write operations` and `read operations`, resulting more operations are processed.
 - We are most concerned about starvation of block sync operation.
 Its priority is medium, which is higher than the majority of read operations.
 When `read window` is switched to `write window`, if the front operation in the write window queue is block sync, it is likely to be selected for execution.
 The worst case is a block sync at the front of the queue right before the execution window is switched to read-window.
 Configuring a small `read-only-read-window-ms` would reduce the waiting time for block sync.
 Another point is `write window` is switched to `read window` if there are read-only transactions in the read-only transaction queue; this means the main thread has already saves the time requried to executing those read-only transactions.
 The block sync is processed earlier than it would be in the existing single thread approach otherwise.
 - In `read window`, whenever read-only transaction queue becomes empty, `read window` is switched to `write window`.
 This helps to process any write operations earlier if they are available.
+- To prevent read-only transactions from stuck in `read window` and `write operations` from stuck in `write window` for too long, `read-only-write-window-ms` and `read-only-read-window-ms` should be configured to small numbers, especially when `read-only-transaction-threads` is set to be big.
+This promotes rapid toggling of the two windows and reducing starvation.

 ## Thread Safety In Read Window